The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/6-join-queries.md

 ### INNER JOIN Syntax

+Suppose we wanted to see all users who made a post, excluding those who did not.

 `INNER JOIN` combines rows from two tables where the join condition is true.
 Rows with no match on either side are excluded from the result.

-For example, we can see all users who made a post, excluding those who did not.

 ```sql
 SELECT *